Odddity/Odddity/README.md

 - 👋 Hi, I’m Oddity
-- 👀 I’m interested in game dev, Python, Lisp, OpenGL, C++
+- 👀 I’m interested in game dev, Python, Lisp, OpenGL, C++, GoLang
-- 🌱 I’m currently dabbling in Common Lisp and C++
+- 🌱 I’m currently dabbling in Common Lisp and GoLang
 - 💞️ I’m looking to collaborate on ... ???
-- 📫 How to reach me ... :)
+- 📫 How to reach me ... 👁️👄👁️

 <!---
 Odddity/Odddity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.